 What Can I Do to About This?

-Specified medical treatments against postpartum hair loss are not yet available.
+Specified medical treatments for postpartum hair loss are not yet available.
 Scientists also say they could do more harm than good since the condition is, in the majority of cases, temporary.
 So to handle postpartum hair loss, use the tricks that women with naturally thin hair use to create an illusion of more volume.

 - Use a volumizing hair mousse that will give your hair an extravagant boost.
 Also make sure your hair is moisturized, by using hair masks, conditioner and avoiding heat styling tools.